eddyyoung008/TB-3D-TLS-2026/README.md

 > * Associated documentation website: [MY-PROJECT-WEBSITE](MY-PROJECT-WEBSITE-URL)
 > * DOI of other publications that use the data: <If this data is being reused from a past publication, include DOI and APA citation>
 > * <Other important links if applicable>
 ​
-5. **Licenses/restrictions placed on the data:** CC-BY [creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
-​
 --------------------
 ACCESS THE DATASET